 In Latin, wine is called vinum, which is also reflected in the Roman proverb: "in vinum veritas" (truth lies in wine).
-What is meant by the idiom is the tendency of drinkers to become talkative from a certain alcohol content and thus to speak about things that they would otherwise have been careful not to say.
+What is meant by the idiom is the tendency of drinkers to become talkative above a certain alcohol content and thus also to speak about things that they would otherwise have been careful not to say.

 Can be stored

 Storage is one of the criteria that determine the quality of a wine.
 However, the old adage that wines taste better with age has lost much of its meaning.
 The reason for this is that wines are now mainly produced in such a way that they reach their peak of taste as soon as they are opened quickly.
 Only about 3 to 10 percent of all wines improve with storage time.

 The remaining wines only keep for one to two years, with red wines tending to have the longest shelf life.
 This is not followed by the rosé wines, but by the white wines, because rosé wines lose their light raspberry and strawberry aroma very quickly and should therefore be tasted as soon as possible.